BrienKing/FPGA-Cat-Box-Signature-Files/README.md

            |__ Rev B
 ```

-If the board has multiple manufacturers such as Dig Dug has an Atari Version and Namco version, please create a Namco Manufacturer directory and put the signatures under there.
+If the board has multiple manufacturers such as Dig Dug has an Atari Version and Namco version, please create a Manufacturer specific directory and put the signatures under the approriate one.

 For example:
 ```
   Atari
-    |__ Dig Dug Board A
+    |__ Dig Dug
+           |__ Rev A
-    |__ Dig Dug Board B
+           |__ Rev B
   Namco
     |__ Dig Dug
 ```